nick8055/Road-Detection-System-on-Indian-Unstructured-Roads-using-SegNet-Architecture/README.md

 # Road-Detection-System-on-Indian-Unstructured-Roads-using-SegNet-Architecture

 REPOSITORY STRUCTURE:
-1. Data Loader Program file - Used to load and preprocess data from IDD dataset, and save preprocessed data as NUMPY files in 'Prepared data' Folder (Download dataset from [THIS LINK](https://idd.insaan.iiit.ac.in/))
+1. Data Loader Program file - Used to load and preprocess data from IDD dataset, and save preprocessed data as NUMPY files in 'Prepared data' Folder (Download dataset from [THIS LINK](https://idd.insaan.iiit.ac.in/)).
+Access 'Prepared Data' Folder from my [Google drive link](https://drive.google.com/drive/folders/1ZONuKgaHc-In3Fgr6miWwdwSBTUrp5WS?usp=drive_link)
-2. SegNet Architecture - This program is used to define the SegNet architecture model and save it as .H5 file
+3. SegNet Architecture - This program is used to define the SegNet architecture model and save it as .H5 file
-3. Model Trainer - This program import train data (numpy), validation data (numpy) and the SegNet Model to train the same, and save trained model into new .H5 file
+4. Model Trainer - This program import train data (numpy), validation data (numpy) and the SegNet Model to train the same, and save trained model into new .H5 file
-4. Model Tester - Imports trained model as well as testing data, and the model is evaluated by using various metrics and ROC curve
+5. Model Tester - Imports trained model as well as testing data, and the model is evaluated by using various metrics and ROC curve

 Motivation